Berowra Waters is a perfect piece of paradise not far away from Sydney.

 Getting To Berowra Waters

-You will see from the map that you can get to Berowra Waters two ways, either via Hornsby and the Pacific Highway or via Arcadia and the Hills district.
+You will see from the maps below that you can get to Berowra Waters two ways, either via Hornsby and the Pacific Highway or via Arcadia and the Hills district.
 So you can choose the route in which suits best the place you are coming from.

 A really delightful thing to do is to visit Berowra Waters from one route and then drive a loop around the other way out.
 See maps below to help you choose your way to Berowra Waters.